Core-Periphery Structure in Networks: Real Networks

-Finally, we consider United States Congress roll-call similarity networks.
+Finally, we consider similarity networks constructed using roll-call votes from the United States Congress.
 One can build such a network from a single 2-year Congress of either the Senate or the House of Representatives \cite{voteview,pr97,Waug10}.
-For each House and Senate, one constructs a complete weighted network in which a node represents a legislator and the edge between two legislators gives the fraction of bills on which they both voted in the same manner.
-That is, the adjacency matrix element $A_{ij}$ is equal to the number of times that legislator $i$ and $j$ voted in the same way divided by the total number of bills on which both $i$ and $j$ cast a vote.
-This type of network is called a ``similarity network", because the weights of the edges represent a measure of similarity between the nodes to which they are incident.
+For each House and Senate, one constructs a complete (or almost complete) weighted network in which each node represents a legislator and a weighted edge between two legislators indicates the similarity of their voting patterns.
+In our calculation, each adjacency-matrix element $A_{ij}$ is equal to the number of times that legislator $i$ and $j$ voted in the same way divided by the total number of bills on which both $i$ and $j$ cast a vote.
+This type of network is called a `similarity network', because the weights of the edges give a measure of similarity between the nodes to which they are incident.
+(As was recently discussed in the context of resolutions in the United Nations General Assembly \cite{macon2012}, one can also construct networks from voting data in several other ways.)

-We look at the similarity network of the $108^{th}$ Senate, which occurred during the third and fourth year of George W. Bush's presidency (2003--2005).
-We give the individual Core Score for each Senator in Table 3 of the Supplementary Information.
-In Fig.~\ref{comparison}, we show scatter plots between the strength centrality and different other centrality measures for the $108^{th}$ Senate network.
+As an example, we consider the similarity network for the $108^{\mathrm{th}}$ Senate, which occurred during the third and fourth year of George W. Bush's presidency (2003--2005).
+In Table \ref{sen108} of the Appendix, we give for each Senator the aggregate core score (\ref{totalcorescore}) computed using the core quality (\ref{R}) and the transition function (\ref{trans1}).
+In Fig.~\ref{comparison}, we show scatter plots between the strength centrality and various other centrality measures for the $108^{\mathrm{th}}$ Senate network.
 We color Republicans in red and Democrats in blue.
-Notice how community centrality shows a negative correlation with strength centrality \cite{New06}.
-Figure \ref{artcore} confirms that this is sensible: in our synthetic networks, community centrality gives a higher rating to periphery nodes than to core nodes when the two types of nodes have similar densities.
+The strong similarity between the MINRES and the PageRank computation arises because this example is a similarity network as well as the fact that the aggregate core scores are relatively close together.
+(See the definition of MINRES in Section \ref{minres}.)
+They need not be similar in general in other examples.